-SYNTAX: MTOP MODE: Run, Command
+SYNTAX : MTOP MODE: Run, Command

-Following RESET, the ASCII BASIC Module will read the last known value of MTOP from battery backed memory.
-Whenever the MTOP value is changed, it will be stored in battery-backed memory.
+Following RESET, the ASCII BASIC Module reads the last known value of MTOP from battery backed memory.
+Whenever the MTOP value is changed, it is stored in battery-backed memory.
 Initially, this value is set to the last available address of DATA memory.
 MTOP is used by basic to determine the location of variables and string storage space

-The user may assign a different value to MTOP, allowing a region of "protected" DATA memory for use with the XBY(), LD@ and ST@ statements.
+The user can assign a different value to MTOP allowing a region of protected DATA memory for use with the XBY(), LD@ and ST@ statements.
 If MTOP is assigned a value beyond available DATA memory, a MEMORY ALLOCATION error is generated.

-If a program modifies the MTOP value, it should be done in the FIRST statement of the program, as BASIC will store any referenced variable or string starting from MTOP down.
+If a program modifies the MTOP value, it should be done in the FIRST statement of the program, as BASIC stores any referenced variable or string starting from MTOP down.

-The amount of "unused" DATA memory can be determined using the LEN and FREE commands, described in this chapter.
+The amount of unused DATA memory can be determined using the LEN and FREE commands, described in this chapter.

-Example 0>PRINT MTOP 32767
+example 0>PRINT MTOP

 0>MTOP=32700 : REM BASIC will not use memory from here to 32767

-0>PRINT MTOP 32700
+0>PRINT MTOP